lycronaldo/sjtu-courses/2020fall/AcademicWriting.md

 <img src="https://cs.fit.edu/~wds/guides/howto/img2.gif" style="zoom:87%;"/>

-### Fill in Each Chapter
+### 3.4 Fill in Each Chapter

-### Further Improvement
+### 3.5 Further Improvement

-Further improvements mainly include four parts:
+The completion of the first draft does not mean that the paper is finished.
+We need to make further revisions to the draft.
+The further improvements may include these parts:

-1. Revise the paper
+​	(a) Revise the paper
-2. Revise the documents of the software system
+​	(b) Proofread the paper
-3. Add comments as detailed as possible to the code
+​	(c) Discuss with others

-4. Double check whether the experimental results are consistent with analysis in the paper
+**Revise the Paper**

 No one can write a perfect first draft.
-It’s impossible - revising is critical if we want to impress the reviewers (or professors) and get a high grade for our work.
-From my opinion, we should start revising the content at least a week before our paper is due.
+It’s impossible - revising is critical if we want to impress the reviewers (or professors) and get a high grade for our paper.
+From my perspective, we should start revising the content as soon as possible.
+Once your essay is drafted, make sure you’re handing in your best possible work by checking it over thoroughly and making any necessary edits.
 And the revising doesn't mean revise only spelling mistakes and grammatical errors, we need to revise individual paragraphs like when we wrote them for the first time.
-What's more, we should be ready that we may need to write more than one draft or revise our paper several times.

 Read the paper and make changes to fix it and make impeccable.
 We can do it in a number of ways.